From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 plugin, which you can find in thehri_rviz

-topic. -
+topic.

-In
+- In

 rviz

-, add as well thetf
+, enable as well thetf

 plugin, and set the fixed frame tocamera